rwth-i6/returnn/docs/getting_started/tech_overview.rst

   and :mod:`TFNetworkLayer`, :mod:`TFNetworkRecLayer` for TensorFlow.
   This also means that Theano and TensorFlow don't support the same layers and even parameters can be different.
-- Some utilities :mod:`TheanoUtil` and :mod:`TFUtil`, which contains the :class:`TFUtil.Data` class.
+- Some utilities :mod:`TheanoUtil` and :mod:`TFUtil`, which contains the :class:`returnn.tf.util.data.Data` class.
 - Multi-GPU logic. :mod:`Device`, :mod:`EngineTask` for Theano and not yet implemented for TensorFlow.

 All the rest is shared for all backends, which mostly is: